ArdentEmpiricist/world_bank_data_rust/README.md

 - **Export datasets** to **CSV** or **JSON** (format inferred from `--out` extension or set via `--format`).
   Exports are **atomic** and CSV is **spreadsheet-safe**.
 - **Export plots** as **SVG** or **PNG** (backend inferred from `--plot` file extension).
-- **Country-consistent styling**: when enabled via `--country-styles`, series from the same country share consistent base colors while indicators are differentiated by shades and patterns.
+- **Country-consistent styling**: when enabled via `--country-styles`, series from the same country share consistent base colors while indicators are differentiated by shades.

 ### Under the hood